jdh4x/JDH4X/README.md

 ┌──(jd㉿h4x)-[~]
 └─$ cat about_me.txt

-  > Ethical Hacker from India
+  > Ethical Hacker / Grey Hat Hacker from India
-  > Passionate about offensive security & red teaming
+  > Breaking systems to understand them
   > Always exploring new attack surfaces
   > Turning vulnerabilities into fixes, not exploits